-Chemical peels and topical bleaching creams, including medium depth peels.
+Chemical peels and topical bleaching creams

-Chemical peels may smooth and firm the skin, and may lighten dark areas gradually.
+Chemical peels may smooth and firm the skin and may lighten dark areas gradually.
 The superficial peels, such as a glycolic acid peel, can be done during your lunch hour, and there is no recovery time.
-Deeper peels are generally more effective, but also require longer recovery.
+Deeper peels are generally more effective, but also require a longer recovery.
 See more details under chemical peels.

 Different kinds of peels carry different risks.
 Superficial peels are usually quite safe.
 However, you may need a series of superficial peels (done approximately once a month) before you’ll notice a significant improvement.

 Hyper Pigmentation is a common condition for ageing skin.
 Hyperpigmentation is a condition where areas of your skin become darker in colour compared to the normal skin surrounding the area.
 This is due to an excess of Melanin the brown pigment within the skin forming deposits in the skin.
 Although usually a harmless condition there are treatments such as chemical peels to count the effect of hyperpigmentation and to help make your skin look vibrant and youthful.